ICube-IMAGeS/wiki-web/docs/multiple_cuda.md

 - Go to the [CUDA toolkit archive](https://developer.nvidia.com/cuda-toolkit-archive)
-- Download the version you want and follow the instructions on NVidia website until the second to last step
+- Download the version you want and follow the instructions on Nvidia website until the second to last step
 - At the last step, instead of running `sudo apt install cuda`, run `sudo apt install cuda-[version]`, e.g.
 `sudo apt install cuda-11.6`.

 Check your CUDA versions: there are in `/usr/local/`.
 You should see several folder named `cuda-M.m` and some symlinks, with one named `cuda` pointing to the default CUDA version. </br>
-You can change your default CUDA version by updating this symlink:
+**You can change your default CUDA version by updating this symlink:
-`sudo ln -sfT /usr/local/cuda/cuda-M.m/ /usr/local/cuda`
+`sudo ln -sfT /usr/local/cuda/cuda-M.m/ /usr/local/cuda`**

 ## III - Install cuDNN

 !!! info

-    You need an NVidia developper account to download cuDNN.
+    You need an Nvidia developper account to download tar cuDNN.
 The procedure to create one is straightforward.

 - Go to the [cuDNN archive](https://developer.nvidia.com/rdp/cudnn-archive)
 - **Download the tar version and not the deb one**.
 If you install cuDNN using .deb file, it will replace existing installs.
-- Extract the archive: `tar -xzvf cudnn-x.x-linux-x64-v8.x.x.x.tgz` (if it throws an error, retry with `tar -xvf`).
+- Extract the archive: `tar -xzvf cudnn-x.x-linux-x64-v8.x.x.x.[tgz|tar.xz]` (if it throws an error, retry with `tar -xvf`, it depends on the archive extension).
 - Copy the cuDNN libraries to **the appropriate CUDA**:
 ```
 cd cudnn-x.x-linux-x64-v8.x.x.x